 - Close your egg and watch your temp – should take 20-30 minutes to reach 120-125

 - I pull the steaks at 120 – and while resting the temp will creep up to close to 130 (see pictures)

 - Meanwhile, remove the plate setter from the egg, open the vents wide and crank it up to 11.
 Actually, get it close to 500-550.

-- While searing 1 minute each side – watch your temperature gauge.
+- While searing 1 minute each side – watch the steak temps.
 Once it starts to move north again, pull the steaks when they hit 125.

-- You don’t have to – but you can let the steaks rest again – the temp will go back to 130ish again in a few minutes.
+- You don’t have to – but you can let the steaks rest again – the temp will climb to 130ish again in a few minutes.